In this article

-To treat bipolar disorder, also known as manic depression, lithium is used alone or with other medications such as benzodiazepines, Risperdal, or citalopram.
+To treat bipolar disorder, also known as manic-depressive disorder, lithium is used alone or with other medications such as benzodiazepines, Risperdal, or citalopram.
 Lithium is often prescribed as maintenance therapy in between manic episodes in patients with bipolar disorder.

 Research shows that lithium can significantly reduce suicide risk in patients with mood disorders.